UKCloud/documentation/articles/openstack/ostack-how-use-octavia.md

 - An existing OpenStack network and subnet

-- Two servers providing HTTP over port 80

-- The servers respond to a request for `/monitor.html` with a valid page
+- Two servers providing HTTP over port 80 (the servers must respond to a request for /monitor.html with a valid page)

 ### CLI example